Routing by Reaching: Composition of Pre-trained GFlowNets for Multi-Objective Generation: Method

 \section{Method}

-In this section, we propose a training-free framework that composes pre-trained GFlowNets by mixing their forward policies at inference time (\cref{sec:mixing_rule}).
-We prove its exactness for linear scalarization and analyze the approximation error for non-linear operators (\cref{sec:analysis}).
+In this section, we propose a framework that composes pre-trained GFlowNets by mixing their forward policies at inference time (\cref{sec:mixing_rule}).
+We prove its exactness for linear scalarization and analyze the approximation error for nonlinear operators (\cref{sec:analysis}).